What to Look For when Choosing a Food

 A Risk-Free Taste Test

 Not sure if your new pup is a chicken fan or more of a lamb connoisseur?
-Try a BIXBI Sample Pack. $10 gets you samples of our most popular RAWBBLE Dry and Freeze-Dried, a bag of Peanut Butter Pocket Trainers and a $10 gift certificate good to use when your puppy picks the recipe they like the best!
+Try a BIXBI Sample Pack. $10 gets you samples of our most popular RAWBBLE or LIBERTY Dry and Freeze-Dried, a bag of Pocket Trainers and a $10 gift certificate good to use when your puppy picks the recipe they like the best!